emaesen/media-viewer-webapp/README.md

 movies/[level1-B]/[level2-B]/[movie4]
 ```

-The folder levels are detected on import of the movie meta-data (see below)
+The folder levels are detected on import of the movie meta-data (see below).

+Movies can be viewed either in three different modes:
+- inline within the movie list
+- in maximum browser-width mode
+- in full-screen mode

 ## Linux Setup